ErpNetDocs/tech/whats-new/v26-2/accounting/index.md

 ## Notable features

-### 1.Transfer Orders: Line-level posting using calculated attributes
+### 1. Transfer Orders: Line-level posting using calculated attributes

 Accounting templates for **Transfer Orders** now support a new **Amount source**: